Ekhemlin/nextmeal.io/README.md

-# planyourmeal.online
+# nextmeal.io

-planyourmeal.online is a meal-planning site written with a React.js frontend, and an AWS [Serverless Application Model](https://aws.amazon.com/serverless/sam/) backend.
-The site is deployed at [planyourmeal.online](https://planyourmeal.online).
+nextmeal.io is a meal-planning site written with a React.js frontend, and an AWS [Serverless Application Model](https://aws.amazon.com/serverless/sam/) backend.
+The site is deployed at [nextmeal.io](https://nextmeal.io).

 Its current features are: